Table of Contents

 To block includes:

 Limiting access to the wp-admin directory involves restricting access to the WordPress admin area, where administrative functions and settings are managed.
-This helps protect sensitive administrative features and prevent unauthorized access to the WordPress backendBackendThe server-side of an application responsible for managing data, business logic, and interacting with databases.
+This helps protect sensitive administrative features and prevent unauthorized access to the WordPress backend.

 Limiting access to the wp-admin directory is important because it helps prevent unauthorized users, bots, or attackers from accessing administrative functions, modifying website settings, or compromising website security.
 By restricting access to the wp-admin directory, you can reduce the risk of brute force attacks, unauthorized login attempts, and other security threats targeting the WordPress admin area.